Sishxo/LeWorkManager/README.md

 # LeWorkManager
-A worklaod management system for LeYanLab.
+A workload management system for LeYanLab.
 By
 Qiu Shiyan
 Sun Shichu